-What the wedding industry will see as a result of the 2020 crisis
+What the wedding industry will see after the 2020 crisis

 There is no doubt that the Coronavirus crisis has shaken the wedding industry since lockdown and as 2020 is coming to an end, we are all looking forward to a year which will hopefully be bigger and better than ever before.
 With thousands of weddings having been rescheduled or cancelled and many couples completely rethinking original plans – next year should be one for the history books!